Po’ipu Beach was voted one of the

 - Wade amongst the flora and fauna at Ko’a Kea Resort & Spa’s exclusive saltwater pool and hot tub inspired by the natural surroundings with touchpoints of lava rock, palms, and colorful tropical plants.
 Guests are sure to experience the tranquility of the island with a dip into the pool while enjoying poolside service.

 - Kauai is home to infamous waves and iconic surfing legends.
 Favorite surf spots on the island include Poipu Beach, Salt Pond, Allerton’s, Kukuiula Harbor, Davidson’s at Kekaha, Pakalas, Lawai Beach (also called P.K.’s Centers and Acid Drop), Shipwrecks Beach, Nawiliwili Harbor, Hanalei Bay, Tunnels Beach, and Cannons.
-Let our team at Hoku Watersports take you out for a surf lesson or take is easy with stand-up paddleboard rentals.
+Let our team at Hoku Water Sports take you out for a surf lesson or take it easy with stand-up paddleboard rentals.

 - Begin or end your evening in an oversized Adirondack chair beside the warm flames of the Ko’a Kea Fire Pits.

 - An abundance of sites to scuba dive are located at various beaches are good for both beginners and experienced divers.
 Boat dives, night dives, and other dive tours offer plenty of sea life to discover with cave explorations and lava tubes.
-Explore the east and west shores, while those new to scuba are recommended to start on the north or south shores (Hanalei, Kee Beach, or Poipu Beach).
+Advanced divers are sure to enjoy exploring the east and west shores, while those new to scuba are recommended to start on the north or south shores (Hanalei, Kee Beach, or Poipu Beach).

 - Hiking is a treasured way to tour the island’s pristine beaches and valleys with roughly 10 percent of the island accessible by road.
 Trails range from easy to challenging with notables trails including Kuilau, Moalepe, Kalalau, Waimea Canyon, Kokee, and Powerline.